timofeysie/acknowledge/Generics.md

 - Cannot Instantiate Generic Types with Primitive Types Pair<int, char> p = new Pair<>(8, 'a');  // compile-time error Pair<Integer, Character> p = new Pair<>(8, 'a'); // autoboxes 8 to Integer.valueOf(8) and 'a' to  new Character('a'):
+- Cannot Create Instances of Type Parameters: There is a workaround however using reflection.
+See BoxDemo.java
+- The runtime does not keep track of type parameters, so it cannot tell the difference between an ArrayList<Integer> and an ArrayList<String>., so you Cannot Use Casts or instanceof with Parameterized Types.
+- You cannot create arrays of parameterized types.
+If arrays of parameterized lists were allowed, the previous code would fail to throw the desired ArrayStoreException.
+- Cannot Create, Catch, or Throw Objects of Parameterized Types.
+You can, however, use a type parameter in a throws clause: class Parser<T extends Exception> { public void parse(File file) throws T { /* OK */ } }
+- Cannot Overload a Method Where the Formal Parameter Types of Each Overload Erase to the Same Raw Type.
+A class cannot have two overloaded methods that will have the same signature after type erasure.